Degrees and Certifications:

 Phone: (815) 232-0610

-Mrs. De Jong began as Principal of Jones-Farrar Magnet School in July 2016.
+Mrs. De Jong began as Principal of Jones-Farrar, An IB World School in July 2016.
 She previously served as an Instructional Coach for Freeport School District.
 Prior to that, she held positions as a Middle Level English Instructional Leader for the district, and has had several years of experience as an instructor at the elementary, middle, and high school levels.

 Mrs. De Jong holds a Master of Education degree in Educational Leadership from National Louis University.
 She also holds a Bachelor of Arts degree in Elementary Education with a Minor in Psychology from Olivet Nazarene University.